evrblk/monstera-example/README.md

 application cores and only passes binary blobs as requests and responses for reads and updates.
 Message routing to a binary blob and from a blob is based on `oneof` protobuf structure (see `adapters.go` and `stubs.go`).

-Take a look at tests (`accounts_test.go`, `locks_test.go` and `namespaces_test.go`).
+Take a look at unit tests.
 Application cores are easily testable without any mocks, and even very complex business logic can be tested by feeding the correct seqeunce of commands since all application cores are state machines without side effects.

 ## Gateway server